sithu/cedar-doc/docs/order.md

-# Orders and Production Entries
+# Order and Production Entry

 ## 1. Check Orders
 Once you have setup Machine, Color, Product, Shift, User, and Team; you can now start processing orders by creating a production entry for each order per machine.